QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 1. First, check that you don't have these packages already installed (i.e., run a ``] st`` in the REPL).
 Many JupyterHub installations will come with a large set of pre-installed packages.

 2. If you don't, try running ``] add InstantiateFromURL``.
-If this fails, you probably don't have install access (formally, "write access to the Julia user depot"), and will need to get in touch with a sysyadmin
+If this fails, you might not have install access (formally, "write access to the Julia user depot"), and will need to get in touch with a sysyadmin

+2b.
+Alternately, on some setups, you can only choose from a certain set of packages.
+In that case, you can try installing them as-needed (i.e., ``] add Expectations StatPlots NLsolve...``).
+If that works, then you need not continue

-3. If that worked, then run
+3. If you were able to install ``InstantiateFromURL``, run the following

 .. code-block:: julia
    :class: no-execute